madanyc/workfront-learn.en/help/administrator-fundamentals-program/create-and-manage-users/deactivate-or-delete-users.md

 title: How to Deactivate or Delete Users
 description: Learn the difference between deactivating and deleting users in [!DNL Adobe Workfront].
 Then manage user profiles according to your organization's needs.
 ---

-# Deactivating vs. Deleting Users in [!DNL Adobe Workfront]
+# Deactivate vs. Delee Users in [!DNL Adobe Workfront]

 When a user leaves the organization or no longer uses [!DNL Workfront], you’ll want to deactivate their [!DNL Workfront] login.
 Deleting a user profile should be done only in specific situations.